arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Electrical Terminals

-This user manual section covers the Opta™ electrical terminals, showing their main hardware and software characteristics.
-The Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and 8 of them can be used as digital/analog inputs.
+This user manual section covers Opta™'s electrical terminals, showing their main hardware and software characteristics.
+Opta™ has 12 electrical terminals, four of which can be used for the power supply of the device, and 8 of them can be used as digital/analog inputs.

 ### Power Supply